conda-forge/conda-forge-feedstock-ops/README.md

 commit_msg = rerender(path_to_feedstock)
 ```

+## Settings

+You can customize the behavior of the package by setting environment variables as described in [settings.py](conda_forge_feedstock_ops/settings.py).

 ## Container Setup

 This package works by running commands inside of a container on-the-fly in order to